DistributedCollective/sovryn-builder-portal/smart-contracts/bitocracy/vesting.md

 ## VESTING FUNDING

 Once the vesting has been created, the admin must first `approve` the handling of the SOV assets to `VestingRegistry`.
-Then the finds can be staked through: `VestingRegistry.stakeTokens`.
+Then the funds can be staked through: `VestingRegistry.stakeTokens`.

 ```solidity
 function stakeTokens(address _vesting, uint256 _amount) external onlyAuthorized